 The Sound-Proof Volume – Is The Dyson Hair Dryer Quiet?

 When James Dyson developed the dryer he wanted to create something silent, or as close to that as possible.
 Having been frustrated that he couldn’t speak to his wife while she blow dried her hair, this was an important factor he wanted include.
 So, is it really quiet?
-The short answer, “No”, explains Sam, “but it is noticeably less noisy.
-It’s more ‘loud fan’ rather than ‘leaf blowing vacuum sound, which is definitely more tolerable.
-I don’t feel like I can have a full-blown conversation over the noise, but because they drying time is so fast, it’s a sacrifice I’m willing to make”.
+The short answer is no but it is noticeably less noisy.
+It’s more ‘loud fan’ rather than ‘leaf blowing vacuum sound', which is definitely more tolerable.

 Our rating: 7/10